Huntario/RSSAnalyzer/README.md

 README.md

 GOALS
-X - 01.Must uses at least two APIs<br>
+X - 01.Must uses at least two APIs

-X - 02.Must use AJAX to pull data<br>
+X - 02.Must use AJAX to pull data

-X - 03.Must utilize at least one new library or technology that we haven’t discussed 04.Must have a polished frontend / UI
+X - 03.Must utilize at least one new library or technology that we haven’t discussed

+04.Must have a polished frontend / UI

 X - 05.Must meet good quality coding standards (indentation, scoping, naming) X - 06.Must NOT use alerts, confirms, or prompts (look into modals!)
 X - 07.Must have some sort of repeating element (table, columns, etc)